IGBAG - Special Education - Procedural Safeguards**

 19. Due Process Hearing Costs:

 a.
-The District will reimburse the ODE for the administrative law judge costs related to conducting
+The district will reimburse ODE for the administrative law judge costs related to conducting the hearing, including prehearing conferences, scheduling arrangements and other related matters;

-an electronic verbatim recording of the hearing, within a reasonable time of the closing of the
+b.
+The district will provide the parent with a written or, at the option of the parent, an electronic verbatim recording of the hearing, within a reasonable time of the closing of the hearing.

-20. Discipline and placement in interim alternative setting - see JGDA/JGEA.
+20. Discipline and placement in interim alternative setting.
+See JGDA/JGEA – Discipline of Students with Disabilities.